lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

                     then ContainsControlCharacters]
 ```

 Even though `Text` is defined as non-blank, we don't explicitely write this validation, instead, we _build on top_ of `FreeText` by declaring that `Text` is a `Text`of `FreeText` in the first line, **the string will be automatically validated using the validation of `FreeText` before attempting the validation of `Text`**.
-The rest of the type declaration is straightforward, so now we're ready to declare the last type.
+The rest of the type declaration is just a validation that yields an error if the string contains control characters, so now we're ready to declare the last type.

 ```fsharp
 /// Maximum 280 characters, non-blank, no control chars